 - It can pose a great challenge to seekers of knowledge as it comprises diverse courses that still complement other disciplines, providing you with opportunities to be engaged in fascinating coursework and research.

 - You can gain a clearer understanding of human nature and the power of social movements.

-- Sociology sheds light on the social problems we face today and lead us to find solutions.
+- Sociology sheds light on the social problems we face today and leads us to find solutions.

-- Pursuing a teaching career, whether in high school or higher education, can be made easier with a foundation of Sociology.
+- Pursuing a teaching career, whether in high school or higher education, can be made easier with a foundation in Sociology.

 - It can help you prepare for various possible career paths as it is relevant to other disciplines.
 You can find job opportunities in different industries, from businesses and government organizations to community service agencies and juvenile courts.